Addis Ababa–Djibouti Railway: Trial service (2016–2017)

 The two prime contractors, CREC and CCECC, formed a consortium to operate the entire railway for the first 3–5 years, while local personnel are trained.
 Despite being inaugurated in October 2016 and January 2017, Djiboutian authorities still considered the railway to be under construction and expected it to become operational not before the end of 2017.

 An official trial service began on the railway after inauguration in October 2016.
 On 9 May 2017, the first thorough stress test was conducted, with more than 30 trains on the line at the same time.
 Passenger trains ran between Furi-Labu and Dire Dawa, while freight services ran between the Port of Doraleh and the Modjo Dry Port near Mojo railway station.
 Shortage of electrical power has been blamed for test failures.
 The railway finally began commercial operations on 1 January 2018.

+Further extension to Yemen

+There are plans about further extension of the Addis Ababa-Djibouti railway to Yemen via mixed-use 32 km-long Bridge of the Horns but cancelled by various reasons (e.g. Yemeni Civil War since 2014 and tectonically active circum-Arabian Plate that caused earthquakes raging in Turkey).

 Railway integration

 The construction of the railway line was an EPC/Turnkey project.
 However, the accompanying infrastructure was neglected, and the railway was not ready to go into commercial operation at its commissioning.